jackTylerDurden/Assignment-1/README.md

   This is a webpage for a paper company **Dunder Mifflin Paper Company**.
   ### About _Dunder Mifflin Paper Company_
   ![Dunder Mifflin Paper Company](http://net.archbold.k12.oh.us/ahs/web_class/Fall_11/TheOffice_yoder/images/dundermifflin2.jpg)
+  A paper company established in 1965, Dunder Mifflin Paper Comapny has **800+** customers all over the world.
   Dunder Mifflin Paper Company offices are located at:
   1. San Diego, _CA_
   2. Scranton, _PA_
   3. New York, _NY_

+  Mr. John Doe, a customer says this about the _Dunder Mifflin Paper Company_
+  > Dunder Mifflin Paper Company provide the most excellent customer service when it comes to your paper needs.

 As of now the webpage is developed in **HTML 5**.
 It will be enhanced with following web technologies:
 * CSS 3